Cheryet/Jungle-Project/README.md

 # Jungle

 Jungle is a small e-commerce website built with Ruby on Rails.
 This project features a range of products, cart options, and an admin dashboard to manage your inventory.
-It also incules User Authentication featuring bcrypt.
+It also includes User Authentication featuring bcrypt.

 Along with being a great online store, Jungle features tests written in RSpec and Cypress to provide confidence in the code base.